Evan-Moss/pdiot/PDIoT-notes.md

 ## 2. Phone

-We use Xiomi Redmi 4A or 5A phones and can lend one if required.
+We use Xiaomi Redmi 4A or 5A phones and can lend one if required.
 Other phones may work for the practical but there can be Bluetooth compatibility issues with other devices.

 ## 3. Data Collection App

-The repo contains the source code for an application that can record accelerometer and gyroscope data and record them in a CSV file.
+The repo contains the source code for an application that can capture accelerometer and gyroscope data and record them in a CSV file.
 Please use this to collect walking data to ensure that all groups use a common file format and include appropriate metadata.

 ## 4. BLE Introduction